 Up to 8 people unaccounted for in East Lansdowne, Delaware County, house fire amid shooting that injured 2 officers

 EAST LANSDOWNE, Pa.
-(CBS) -- Investigators will sift through the wreckage of an East Lansdowne home Thursday and expect to find some remains of the home's residents — a day after a fire broke out during an active shooter situation that sent two police officers to a hospital.
+(CBS) -- Investigators began sifting through the wreckage of an East Lansdowne home Thursday and expect to find some remains of the home's residents — a day after a fire broke out during an active shooter situation that sent two police officers to a hospital.

 Six to eight people are unaccounted for after the fire, while the two officers shot are expected to be OK.